-Providing tools for healing in my Black community has always been the goal of my dedicated work.
+Providing tools for healing in the Black community has always been the goal of my dedicated work.
 Originally, I thought that I would work exclusively in the field of Mental Wellness--alcohol and substance, depression, anxiety, trauma…

 What I found even more interesting was the pattern of relationships and sexual experiences that these women were having in adulthood.
 There was an entire spectrum of what being a survivor of abuse and violence looked and felt like; it was beautifully diverse.
-This discovery empowered my voice and passion to find and understand my sexuality outside of unwanted experiences, to know that I deserve fulfillment and pleasure, to be honest with myself and others, to break away from societal expectations as a Black woman and reclaim my position of royalty, and to enter a brave space that encourages stories that heal and inspire.
+This discovery empowered my voice and passion to find and understand my sexuality outside of unwanted experiences, to know that I deserve fulfillment and pleasure, to be honest with myself and others, to break away from societal expectations as a Black woman and reclaim a position of self-empowerment, and to enter a brave space that encourages stories that heal and inspire.

 Afrosexology—we are here: to discuss and discover Black sexuality, relationships, identity; to dismantle oppression; to claim our bodies as unique, progressive, and sexual beings; and, to be empowered and liberated!